KaikyuLotus/kitsu-maker-bot/README.md

 This bot creates chatbots for **Telegram**.

 ## Setting Up
-Change values in Core.Settings:
+Change values in Files/jsons/config.json:
 - Set owner_id with your Telegram ID
-- Set main_bot_id with your botmaker ID
+- Set maker_token with your botmaker token
-- Set main_bot_token with your botmaker token or set the token in Files/token.txt
+- Set lastfm_token with a lastfm token (optional)

 ## Running
 Run MainKitsu.py